 The matter of the universe is represented by matter fields.
 The simplest form of matter—the big lumps that make galaxies—can be represented by worldlines that trace out the history of each galaxy through time.
 In standard models, the galaxies recede from one another and this is represented by a spreading apart of the galactic worldlines as we proceed to later times.
 See Figure 3:

 Figure 3.
 Galaxies in an expanding universe.

-The exercising of this freedom is the essential manipulation of the hole argument.
+In what follows, we’ll focus on active general covariance, which is indeed a property possessed by general relativity (as well as other local spacetime theories).
+The essential manipulation of the hole argument involves exercising this freedom.
 Figure 4 illustrates one way that we might spread the metrical structure and matter fields over the manifold of spacetime events:

 Figure 4.
 One way to spread metric and matter over the manifold.